DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Analysis and Discussion

-We vary the value of $K$ of top-$K$ in Eq.~(\ref{eq:topk}) and test it on both the GovReport and QMSum datasets.
-We observe that model performance generally increases as the value of $K$ increases.
-Results are summarized in Table~\ref{tab:k-values-comparison}.
-Due to the limitation of computational resources, the largest $K$ value we tried is 25.
+To evaluate the effect of number of extracted snippets on model performance, we vary the value of $K$ of top-$K$ in Eq.~(\ref{eq:topk}) and test it on both the GovReport and QMSum datasets.
+We observe that the model performance generally increases as the value of $K$ increases.
+This is expected as more extracted snippets provide the generator with more information to form a final summary.
+The results are summarized in Table~\ref{tab:k-values-comparison}.
+Due to the limit of GPU memory, the largest $K$ value we tried is 25.